 Address: 5801 SE 28TH Ave.
 Portland, OR 97202

-Portland’s stunning rhododendron garden offers seven beautiful acres for visitors to explore.
-You won’t see many cherry blossoms in the garden (stroll the neighborhood if you’re itching for some), but you will find dazzling displays of rhododendrons and azaleas.
+Portland’s stunning Crystal Springs Rhododendron Garden offers seven beautiful acres for visitors to explore.
+You won’t see many cherry blossoms in the garden (stroll the neighborhood if you’re itching for some), but you will find a dizzying display of colorful rhododendrons and azaleas.

 These spring blooms start blooming as early as February, but don’t hit peak bloom until April (and even May).
 But believe me when I tell you they are worth the wait, you’ll be wowed by a stunning pop of spring color!

 - Best time to visit: April through May